FAQs

 The closest station to the Science Park is Bristol Parkway station, 4 miles from the Science Park.
 You could book a taxi from here to the venue.
 Plan your journey in advance.

 While we want to encourage as many of you as possible to use public transport, we know that is not always feasible.
-If you are planning on driving to the event - good news - limited parking is available at the start of the marathon (Bristol UWE) and the start of the 25km (Bristol & Bath Science Park).
+If you are planning on driving to the event - good news - limited parking is available at the start.

 We are providing shuttle buses from Royal Avenue, which is opposite the Victoria Park bandstand at the finish in Bath, to the start sites.
 Timings are TBC.